Medinah Temple

+The Medinah Temple was built by the Shriners architects Huehl & Schmid in 1912 as a home for the Medinah Shriners with a large auditorium and meeting spaces.
+As of January 2025 it is the temporary home of Bally's Chicago casino, while the $1.7B permanent location is being constructed nearby.

 History

+Auditorium

-The building originally housed an ornate auditorium seating approximately 4,200 on three levels.
+The building originally housed an ornate auditorium, seating approximately 4,200 people, on three levels.
 The stage floor extended a considerable distance into the auditorium, and the seating was arranged in a U-shape around it.
 The auditorium contained an Austin Organ Company pipe organ (opus no. 558), installed in 1915, with 92 ranks, a 5-manual fixed console and a 4-manual movable console (added in 1931).
 Among the many events that took place in this venue was the annual Shrine Circus.
-Additionally, WGN-TV used the Medinah Temple for The Bozo 25th Anniversary Special (telecast live September 7, 1986).
+Additionally, WGN-TV used the Medinah Temple for "The Bozo 25th Anniversary Special" (telecast live September 7, 1986).

 The fine acoustics of the Medinah Temple's auditorium made it a favorite site for recording.
 Many of the Chicago Symphony Orchestra's most famous recordings from the late 1960s (for RCA with then-music director Jean Martinon) through the 1980s (for Decca with then-music director Sir Georg Solti) were recorded there.
-World-renowned conductor Claudio Abbado recorded Gustav Mahler's Symphony No. 2 with the CSO there in February, 1976.
 The music to Fantasia 2000 was recorded at the Medinah Temple auditorium from 1994 to 1996.

 The auditorium also contained a five-manual, 92 rank pipe organ, Austin Organs Opus 558, installed in 1915.
 The instrument was the first five-manual instrument built by the firm and one of the largest in the city.
 It was controlled by a five-manual gallery console and a movable four-manual console.
 In March 2001 the City Council approved funding to remove the organ for eventual donation to a non-profit organization.
-The instrument was re-installed in St. Raphael the Archangel Catholic Church in Old Mill Creek, Illinois.
+It was donated to a church in Old Mill Creek, Illinois, but was never installed due to the prohibitively high cost of re-assembly.
+According to the Organ Historical Society database the instrument is no longer extant.

+Retail store

-Beginning in late 2000, the Medinah Shriners left the building, the exterior of the building was restored and the interior gutted and reconstructed for use as retail space.
-It was designated a Chicago Landmark on June 27, 2001.
-It used to be occupied by Bloomingdale's Home and Furniture Store, which opened in 2003.
-As of June 2019, Bloomingdale's parent company, Macy's, has sold the building to Chicago developer, Al Friedman.
-The store vacated the building in September 2020.
+In late 2000, the Medinah Shriners left the building.
+The exterior was restored, while the interior was gutted and rebuilt. as Bloomingdale's Home and Furniture Store, which opened in 2003.
+In June 2019, Bloomingdale's parent company, Macy's, sold the building to Chicago developer Al Friedman.
+The store closed in September 2020 for redevelopment.

-It was reported on May 5, 2022 that the Medinah Temple would host a temporary casino as part of the Bally's Chicago casino bid that was approved by Chicago Mayor Lori Lightfoot.
-The proposal still needs approval from the Chicago City Council and Illinois Gaming Board, so it is unknown when this temporary casino would open for business.
+The building was designated a Chicago Landmark on June 27, 2001.